 The air is cooler up here than back on the beaches of Poipu, although any hikers setting out on the canyon’s 45 miles of hiking trails will quickly find themselves peeling off layers and feeling the warmth of the arid surroundings.
 On the strenuous Awa’awapuhi-Nu’ulolo Cliff trail—which actually runs on the outside edge of the canyon—there are parts where it seems you might actually be standing on the westernmost edge of the entire planet.
 Not a hike for those with a fear of heights, an easier bet is to drive past Koke’e State Park to Kalalau Lookout for a bird’s eye view into one of the most oft-photographed valleys in the state.

-On an island already rung by natural beauty Waimea Canyon only punctuates the fact that Kauai has been blessed by the wonders of nature.
+On an island already rung by natural beauty, a tour of Waimea Canyon only punctuates the fact that Kauai has been blessed by the wonders of nature.
 Even those who have visited Arizona’s Grand Canyon will agree that this gaping, silent gorge set stoically in the Pacific is the type of place which can humble you, move you, and make you feel small.

 Planning a trip?
 Browse Viator’s Hawaii tours and things to do, Hawaii attractions, and Hawaii recommendations, or book a private guide in Hawaii for a customized tour!